 If you’re looking for the best pictures you’re not going to get them later on in the day, as there will be too many orange life jackets in the photo!

-Experience Coron’s pristine beaches and clear waters on an island-hopping cruise, complete with buffet lunch, guide, and door-to-door round-trip transfers from town hotels.
+Experience Coron’s pristine beaches and clear waters on an island-hopping cruise, complete with buffet lunch, a guide, and door-to-door round-trip transfers from town hotels.

 Climb to the crystal waters of Kayangan Lake, swim in Twin Lagoon, snorkel Skeleton Wreck, and explore Siete Pecados.